MGT310 – 16.00 Hours

 - 1.00 hours – ACE American Council on Education (ACE)

-- THIRA/SPR was formally titled Jurisdictional Threat and Hazard Identification and Risk Assessment
+- THIRA/SPR was formerly titled 1) Jurisdictional Threat and Hazard Identification and Risk Assessment and 2) Threat and Risk Assessment